 Andrew Silverman is an appellate lawyer focusing on high-stakes, precedent-setting cases nationwide.
-A distinguishing feature of Andrew’s practice is that clients routinely call on him in the trial court to win the case long before there is any need for appeal.
+A distinguishing feature of Andrew’s practice is that clients routinely call on him in the trial court to win the case even before the appeal.

-Andrew also has a strong record on appeals, including in major appeals for Oracle (against Google), Synopsys (against Mentor Graphics), KBC Bank (against Lazare Kaplan), Dow, Dow AgroSciences, and Union Carbide (against Bayer CropSciences and individual plaintiffs), the Municipal Energy Authority of Georgia (against the Jacksonville Energy Authority), a former executive of IBM (against IBM), Boiron (as part of a class action settlement), and in the U.S. Supreme Court for a Thai Professor, Supap Kirtsaeng (sued by the publisher John Wiley & Sons, Inc.).
-In appellate cases, Andrew takes pride in collaborating with his client and the trial team to rethink the case from the bottom to the top, searching for new and different ways to present even the most complicated arguments as plain common sense, and drafting a storytelling version of the case that hooks the reader from the beginning.
-Andrew, like the rest of the Orrick team, emphasizes oral argument, working tirelessly to develop themes specifically for oral argument that magnify --- rather than merely parrot --- the arguments in the briefing.
-Andrew has worked on appeals at all levels, across areas of law, and for plaintiffs as well as defendants.
+Andrew also has a strong record on appeals, including major wins for Oracle (against Google), Dow AgroSciences (against Bayer CropSciences), Basin Electric Power Cooperative (against one of its member-owners), KBC Bank (against Lazare Kaplan), and in the U.S. Supreme Court for the County of Los Angeles and for a Thai Professor (in a landmark copyright ruling).
+In appellate cases, Andrew takes pride in collaborating with his client and the trial team to rethink the case from the bottom up, searching for ways to present even the most complicated arguments as plain common sense, and drafting a storytelling version of the case that hooks the reader from the first page.
+Andrew emphasizes oral argument, working tirelessly to develop themes specifically for oral argument that magnify -- not merely parrot -- the briefing.